CeciliaaSolis/notas-hacking/PicoCTF Web/Tarea 2 - Web/09- Unminify.md

 ## Descripción

 *I don't like scrolling down to read the code of my website, so I've squished it.
 As a bonus, my pages load faster!
-Additional details will be available after launching your challenge instance.*
+Additional details will be available after launching your challenge instance *Browse [here](http://titan.picoctf.net:60811/), and find the flag!*
 ## Pistas

 *Try CTRL+U / ⌘+U in your browser to view the page source.
 You can also add 'view-source:' before the URL, or try `curl <URL>` in your shell.*